DavidBuchanan314/kurl/README.md

 ### Kernel TLS

 Kernel TLS is a very promising idea, on the surface it sounds like it solves all our problems at once.
-Sadly, this isn't the case (turns out it wasn't designed to aid code golfers).
+But, there's a sizeable caveat.
 To oversimplify, TLS has two phases: the handshake (which negotiates parameters and uses asymmetric crypto to establish symmetric session keys), and then the rest of the session that transports the encrypted application-layer traffic.
 The kernel only assists us with the second half, so we need to do the handshake phase all by ourselves.

 After many hours of hacking away, I got my prototype to work.
 I used Scapy to handle the parsing and serialisation of TLS records, python libraries for the handshake crypto, and finally the kernel TLS apis to encrypt/decrypt the session traffic.